8 Must-haves for Your Cloud Migration Checklist in 2022 [Infographic]

 First, you need to identify content-migration tasks such as processing, testing compliance with the cloud environment, and real-time changes.
 Then you need to prioritize, process, and test the data.
 Identification of processes helps in understanding specific requirements.

 Apart from the eight pointers we discussed that you should include in your checklist, one essential aspect is establishing key performance indicators.
 It will help you assess the exact improvements and operational enhancements due to cloud migration.

 There’s no limit to the number of KPIs or performance metrics that you can’t rack for cloud migration.
 However, some core KPIs need to be tracked to assure system performance post-migration.
 So here are some key metrics to track during and after migration:

 Time is a commodity for cloud migration, so keeping tabs on it is vital.
 The same is the case for cost optimization port-migration.
-For example––with AWS EC2 instances, you pay as you go, so tracking instances per hour will help you optimize expenditure.
+For example––with Amazon EC2 instances, you pay as you go, so tracking instances per hour will help you optimize expenditure.